lazebird/rabbit/doc/rlog.md

 3. public void write(string msg)/public int write(int line, string msg)
     - Print log
-    - Line: specifies the number of log write lines (the current write position can be obtained by the return value)
+    - Line: specifies the number of log write lines (the current write position can be obtained by the return value), -1 to print on a new line
     - Msg: log information

 4. public void clear()